kl1nton/1_Applied_Basic_Science/1_Anatomy.md

 	B. It has a facet for articulation with the coracoid process of the scapula
 	C. Its medial two-thirds are flattened from above downwards
 	D. The anterior border of the lateral third gives attachment to the deltoid
-	E. The posterior border of the lateral third gives attachment to the sternocleidomastoid - F
+	E. The posterior border of the lateral third gives attachment to the sternocleidomastoid

-#### Answer: D. The anterior border of the lateral third gives attachment to the deltoid - F
+#### Answer: D. The anterior border of the lateral third gives attachment to the deltoid - TRUE
+- The clavicle forms the anterior portion of the shoulder girdle.
+It is a long bone, curved somewhat like the italic letter f, and placed almost horizontally at the upper and anterior part of the thorax, immediately above the first rib.
+It articulates medially with manubrium sterni and laterally with the acromion of the scapula.
+It presents a double curvature, the convexity being directed forwards at the sternal end and the concavity at the scapular end.
+Its lateral third is flattened from above downwards, whereas its medial two-thirds has a rounded or prismatic form.
+The lateral third has two borders: anterior and posterior.
+The anterior border is concave, thin and rough, and gives attachment to deltoid.
+The posterior border is convex, rough and thicker than the anterior, and gives attachment to trapezius.

 ### Q1.117
 The lumbrical muscles of the hand are vital for pianists and typists.
 Which of the following statements about the _lumbrical muscles_ of the hand is true?

-	A. There are five in number - F
+	A. There are five in number
 	B. They are associated with the tendons of flexor digitorum superficialis
-	C. They are inserted into the distal interphalangeal joint of the corresponding finger - F
+	C. They are inserted into the distal interphalangeal joint of the corresponding finger
 	D. They are all innervated by the ulnar nerve
 	E. They assist in extension of the middle and distal phalanges

-#### Answer: D. They are all innervated by the ulnar nerve - ?
+#### Answer: D. They are all innervated by the ulnar nerve - *FALSE* = E. They assist in extension of the middle and distal phalanges - TRUE
+- The lumbricals are four small fleshy fasciculi, associated with the tendons of flexor digitorum profundus.
+The first and second arise from the radial sides and volar surfaces of the tendons of the index and middle fingers, respectively, the third from the contiguous sides of the tendons of the middle and ring fingers, and the fourth from the contiguous sides of the tendons of the ring and little fingers.
+Each passes to the radial side of the corresponding finger, and opposite the metacarpophalangeal articulation is inserted into the tendinous expansion of extensor digitorum communis, covering the dorsal aspect of the finger.
+By virtue of their insertion into the extensor expansion, they assist in extension of the middle and distal phalanges.
+The two lateral lumbricals are supplied by the sixth and seventh cervical nerves, through the third and fourth digital branches of the median nerve, whereas the two medial lumbricals are supplied by the eighth cervical nerve, through the deep palmar branch of the ulnar nerve.
+The third lumbrical muscle frequently receives a twig from the median nerve.

 ### Q1.118
 Twisting of the ankle with forcible eversion during skiing will most probably sprain: